Award Contracts & Subawards

 General Award Contracts.
 Typically, an organization making an award will use its own contract, but if not UT has developed a general contract form which we can use in many award situations.
 There is also a contract amendment form used to change the terms of an agreement, such as extending the end date or awarding additional money.

 Other templates are available for specialized situations such as research, confidentiality, and task order agreements.

 Material Transfer Agreements (MTA) are a type of award contract used when an organization provides proprietary materials (such as drugs or research samples) to the university for use in research.
 MTA frequently contain intellectual property, confidentiality, and publication provisions.

 Confidentiality Agreements are not award contracts but may be associated with them.
 Confidentiality agreements (sometimes known as proprietary information or nondisclosure agreements) require sensitive information to be safeguarded or kept in confidence.

-Confidentiality agreements which are required before you can submit or conduct an externally-funded project are processed by the OPSP.
-All other confidentiality agreements are processed by Purchasing – contact Gayle Barrett at 425-1705 or email@example.com.
+Confidentiality agreements which are required before you can submit or conduct an externally-funded project are processed by ORSP.
+All other confidentiality agreements are processed by Purchasing – contact Gayle Barrett at 425-1705 or firstname.lastname@example.org.

-Contact Maria Derrick in OPSP at 425-5399 or email@example.com for assistance/guidance on grant awards.
+Contact Maria Derrick in ORSP at 425-5399 or firstname.lastname@example.org for assistance/guidance on grant awards.